-- Tiebreaker #1: The competitor with the highest score in the Part Measurement task will be declared the winner. - Tiebreaker #2: The competitor with the highest mark in the Assembly & Detail Modelling will be declared the winner. - Tiebreaker #3: The competitor with the highest mark in Design Change & Parametric Modelling will be declared the winner.
+- Tiebreaker #1: The competitor with the highest score in the Day 2 AM task will be declared the winner. - Tiebreaker #2: The competitor with the highest mark in the Day 1 AM task will be declared the winner. - Tiebreaker #3: The competitor with the highest mark in the Day 1 PM task will be declared the winner.